 I was willing to let them have some of my AMEX points to make the reservation but American Express only lets you transfer points into your own frequent flyer accounts.
 You’re also not allowed to transfer points between Membership Rewards accounts. so I couldn’t just send the points to them.

 There’s one workaround that I found that is totally legal and doesn’t even cost extra.
 American Express will let you transfer points to another person if (s)he an authorized user on one of your accounts.
 In practice, this means you can transfer Membership Rewards to anyone you want, as long as you’re willing to add them to your account as an authorized user.
+American Express Rewards Abuse Team has put measures in place to make it difficult for people to abuse this avenue of redeeming points.

 The second workaround?
 I added my dad and his wife as authorized users on my AMEX business account.
-If you have an AMEX Business Platinum or Business Gold card, you can get additional cards that have the same benefits as the cardholder.
+If you have an AMEX Business Platinum or Business Gold card, you can get additional cards with the same benefits as the cardholder.
 The problem is that these cards cost money.
 If you have an AMEX Business Platinum, to add an additional Platinum cardholder costs $300.
 However, you can also add a cardholder and give them a Green AMEX for free.
 The same goes for an AMEX Business Gold card and even a Business Green card, which allows additional cardholders for free.

 Because I added them to my business card, the account will not show up on their personal credit report.
 I’m not worried about them charging a bunch of things to my account so there’s no risk involved with providing them cards, which they’ll probably never use.